mishra7731/TestQA-BS/README.md

 # TestQA-BS
-The task is not completed.
-Itried to do upto selecting casual dresses.
+The task is not complete.
+I tried to do upto selecting casual dresses.